 Can I add herbs?

 Yes, of course!
-Adding dried basil or oregano will enhance the flavor but I prefer to add the herbs directly on the pizza rather than in the sauce so the flavor of each pizza is customizable.
+Adding dried basil or dried oregano will enhance the flavor but I prefer to add the herbs directly on the pizza rather than in the sauce so the flavor of each pizza is customizable.
+A pinch of red pepper flakes are great for a bit of heat.

 My favorite pizza recipes:

-I use this sauce wherever I am making pizza, especially when paired with torn mozzarella and fresh basil leaves.
+I use this homemade pizza sauce recipe wherever I am making pizza, especially when paired with torn mozzarella and fresh basil leaves.
 Simply spread the sauce over the pizza crust!
 Here are a few of my favorite pizza recipes and follow me on Instagram for more updates: